 At the end of three days there is not a bacterium to be found in it.

 The bacterium of splenic fever is called Bacillus Anthracis.

 Bacterium, The same, termo (Mller), magnified magnified 600 times.

 The Bacterium termo (Fig. 30) is the smallest of the Infusoria.

 - a very large group of microorganisms comprising one of the three domains of living organisms.
 They are prokaryotic, unicellular, and either free-living in soil or water or parasites of plants or animalsSee also prokaryote

 1847, plural of Modern Latin bacterium, from Greek bakterion "small staff," diminutive of baktron "stick, rod," from PIE *bak- "staff used for support."
 So called because the first ones observed were rod-shaped.
 Introduced as a scientific word 1838 by German naturalist Christian Gottfried Ehrenberg (1795-1876).

 - Any of the unicellular, prokaryotic microorganisms of the class Schizomycetes, which vary in terms of morphology, oxygen and nutritional requirements, and motility, and may be free-living, saprophytic, or pathogenic, the latter causing disease in plants or animals.

-Our Living Language : It is important to remember that bacteria is the plural of bacterium, and that saying a bacteria is incorrect.
+Usage: It is important to remember that bacteria is the plural of bacterium, and that saying a bacteria is incorrect.
 It is correct to say The soil sample contains millions of bacteria, and Tetanus is caused by a bacterium.